-Sabika, Shivani and I listened to Iffat’s story, and tears welled up in our eyes.
+Sabika, Shivani and I listened to Iffat’s story and tears welled up in our eyes.
 Although Sabika and Shivani did not know things like this were happening in 2010, they were well aware now.
-Over the brief two years that have since passed Sabika and Shivani’s personal interests had led them to undertake an internship with the Association for the Parents of Disappeared People (APDP), an organisation that fought an uphill battle in their attempt to seek justice from the state on behalf of Kashmir’s disappeared and their families.
+Over the brief two years that have since passed Sabika and Shivani’s personal interests led them to undertake an internship with the Association for the Parents of Disappeared People (APDP), an organisation fighting an uphill battle in an attempt to seek justice from the state on behalf of Kashmir’s disappeared and their families.
 Through their work with APDP Sabika and Shivani had encountered a side of Kashmir that most non-Kashmiris do not get to see.
-It is these experiences that lay at the root of the urgency they both felt to speak of Kashmir to India – to their friends, their families and their classmates.
+It is these experiences that lay at the root of the urgency they both felt to speak of Kashmir to India – to their friends, their families, and their classmates.
 This is something important.
-I remember a year or so back my grandfather in Australia said things probably wouldn’t change in Kashmir until public opinion in India began to.
+I remember a year ago my grandfather in Australia said things probably wouldn’t change in Kashmir until public opinion in India began to.

-As I spoke with these three young girls, all brimming with a sense of urgency about Kashmir, I couldn’t help notice how the occupation itself had come to shape our vocabulary.
+As I spoke with these three young women, all brimming with a sense of Kashmir’s urgency, I noticed how the occupation itself shaped our vocabulary.
 Crackdown.
 PSA.
 AFSPA.
 CRPF.
-Disappeared.
-These were not simply words but ways of understanding and of knowing the world.
-There was a time when these words did not have a presence in Kashmir, but now they shaped it and they had shaped us too.
+The disappeared.
+These were not simply words but ways of understanding and of knowing the world around us.
+There was a time when these words did not have a presence in Kashmir, but now they shape it and they shape us too.

-For Iffat it was the small things that hurt her the most, like the way an army vehicle can drive through a red light without stopping and without any consequence.
-In 2010 the state had put the police at the front line, a strategic move that placed Kashmiris against Kashmiris.
-Iffat said it would not matter if AFSPA was revoked now, because the state would just shift power to the police and instead of being a military occupation, she said we’d be living in a police state.
-For her they were one and the same thing, only with a different name and a different uniform.
+“It’s the small things that hurt the most.”
+Iffat explained, “Like how an army vehicle can just drive through a red light without stopping, and without getting in trouble.”
+In 2010 the state had put the police at the front line of protests.
+This was a strategic move that placed Kashmiris against Kashmiris.
+“It wouldn’t matter now if AFSPA was revoked, because the state would just shift from a military occupation to a police state.”
+For Iffat the police and military were one and the same thing, only with a different name and a different uniform.